legrosmanu/rest-api-squeezebox/README.md

 For now, you can find a nodeJS version on nodejs directory.
 For this version, notice on package.json the start script.
 Usualy, the squeezebox server is 9000, not 2311.
 I don't use the default port (9000) for my server, just for security reason.

 For the nodejs version, notice a file (token.js) is not shared on github.
-You have to create this file which must be contains the variable "token" with a password that you will add on every http request with the query param "token" (like GET /players?token=toto) :
+You have to create this file which must contain the variable "token".
+It is used like a password.
+You will add it on every http request with the query param "token" (like GET /players?token=toto).
+So the file token.js is like :
 ```
 exports.token = "what-a-token";
 ```
+It's not a good solution for security.
+It is just for waiting for a better solution.

 Endpoint that you can use :
 - GET /players : get players informations.
 The array returned looks like :